fraunhofer-igd-iva/create-nxtstart-app/README.md

 # Nxtstart

-Nxtstart is an easy to use, interactive CLI tool to bootstrap your next web-based project aimed at students and experts alike to speed up development and provide example implementations.
+Nxtstart is an easy to use, interactive CLI tool to bootstrap your next web-based project.
+The template is aimed at students to get an easy access to web development with example implementations.
+It is also useful for experts to speed up prototyping.
-Based on NextJS and Material UI.
+The framework is based on NextJS and Material UI.

-Published and maintained by [IVA @ Fraunhofer IGD](https://www.igd.fraunhofer.de/en.html) in Darmstadt.
+Published and maintained by [IVA @ Fraunhofer IGD](https://www.igd.fraunhofer.de/en.html) in Darmstadt, Germany.

 # Getting Started